 This quote is posted on the bulletin board above my desk, hand-written on an index card.
 It's been there for so many years that it's begun to fade.
 Perls' sentiment may sound a bit fatalistic, but it's true.
 Despite the fact that I preach love and redemption for a living, I will take what is true over what is futile any day.
 I knew this about myself, but I was unaware how deeply-held that position was until this week.

-I have never been publicly vocal about my political affiliations, for several reasons.
+I haven't been publicly vocal about my political affiliations (until recently), for several reasons.
 One, I kinda thought my bleeding liberal heart was pretty obvious.
 I've always thought it funny that people use that phrase as an insult, because I've never considered it one.
 It's quite apt, actually.
 I would not be able to to experience intense empathy for those whose life experiences are not my own without it.
 To feel the things my characters feel without it.
 To write without it.
 This is my personal way of relating to other people in the world, and I would not change it if I could.

-So, then - this Fritz Perls quote and how it relates.
-When he says "if by chance we find each other" - I don't interpret that as reaching an agreement about how the nation should proceed, any more than it would include agreement about every tiny detail leading to that very personal opinion or whether anyone should have ever decided that kale was an acceptable ingredient for a smoothie.
+So, then—this Fritz Perls quote and how it relates.
+When he says, "if by chance we find each other," I don't interpret that as reaching an agreement about how the nation should proceed and more than it would include agreement about every tiny detail leading to that very personal opinion or whether anyone should have ever decided that kale was an acceptable ingredient for a smoothie.
 I think it can be as small as finding a sliver of common ground and maintaining mutual respect based on our previously founded relationship at best and our very humanity at the least.
 Otherwise, we stay walled off to any opinions, beliefs, hopes, and fears but our own, and growth seldom comes from that.

 Since Tuesday night, I've seen a lot of people calling liberal folks crybabies because we lost the election.
 I'm sure there's a lot of crying over losing out there; I won't deny it.
 It's human!
 We all like to win.
 But losing wasn't my reason for Wednesday morning's sobfest.
 I cried because I'm afraid for all the non-privileged people who could be denied fair treatment in the coming four years.
 I cried for the realization that my country is more divided than I've seen it in my 51 years on this earth.
 I cried because I have no idea how we will ever mend that divide or what will be lost in the fray.
 I'm devastated by it, and I won't be ashamed of my grief.
 Our forefathers named our country the United States.
 I think they would cry, too.